DenisFerrero/my-migration-sql/README.md

 migrations.up();
 ```
-This code'll use a MySQL instance to load all the migrations files in the folder called *migrations* and save the migrated ones in a table in MySQL
+This code'll use a MySQL instance to load all the migrations files in the folder called *migrations* using up method and save the migrated ones in a table in MySQL

 ## Options
 ### Costructor